Safe Exploration for Efficient Policy Evaluation and Comparison: Experiments

 \section{Experiments}

 In this section, we compare the empirical performance of various methods.
-We focus on three metrics: (i) the root mean square error (RMSE) of estimation, which quantifies the efficiency; (ii) the power of detecting $V(\pi_1) > V(\pi_0)$ when it is true, which quantifies the downstream impact; and (iii) the loss from safety violation $\max(0, T(1-\epsilon){\times}V(\pi_0) - \sum_{t=1}^T \Mean(R_t | A_t) )$, which quantifies the risk.
+We focus on three metrics: (i) the root mean square error (RMSE) of estimation, which quantifies the efficiency; (ii) the power of detecting $V(\pi_1) > V(\pi_0)$ when it holds, which quantifies the downstream impact; and (iii) the loss from safety violation $\max(0, T(1-\epsilon){\times}V(\pi_0) - \sum_{t=1}^T \Mean(R_t | A_t) )$, which quantifies the risk.

 We compare our method \name{SEPEC} with several baselines.
 The first two are introduced in Section \ref{sec:objective_and_baselines}.
 To recap, the mixture policy $\pi_e = \epsilon \pi_1 + (1-\epsilon) \pi_0$ is a common way to run safe policy comparison, while the Safe Optimal Design (SafeOD) proposed in \citet{zhu2021safe} ignores task-specific structure.
-Besides, we study the performance of \textit{uniform sampling}, which is a common way to do exploration; and \textit{A/B test}, which allocates half of the budgets to $\pi_1$ and half to $\pi_0$, and is a common practice for policy comparison.
+Besides, we study the performance of \textit{uniform sampling}, which is a common exploration policy; and \textit{A/B test}, which allocates a half of the budget to $\pi_1$ and the rest to $\pi_0$, and is a common practice for policy comparison.
 Finally, we consider the variant of \name{SEPEC} that does not consider the safety constraint during optimization.